evennia/evennia/evennia/contrib/events/README.md

    - `evennia.contrib.events.typeclasses.EventRoom`: to replace `DefaultRoom`.

 The following sections describe in details each step of the installation.

+> Note: If you were to start the game without having started the main script (such as when resetting your database) you will most likely face a traceback when logging in, telling you that a 'callback' property is not defined.
+After performing step `1` the error will go away.

 ### Starting the event script